Soft Autumn: The Ultimate Guide

 Soft Autumn Business Color Palette

-Here are some neutrals and acccents that work well for a corporate or business casual wardrobe.
+Here are some neutrals and accents that work well for a corporate or business casual wardrobe.
 Depending on your office style expectations, the neutral color palette may be more appropriate, however.

 Soft Autumn Color Combinations